20 Law Internships for High School Students in 2025

 Timeline: Summer

-Since 2005, the Temple of Understanding has implemented its commitment to the education of young people by hosting a Summer Internship.
-TOU’s student interns attend some open meetings of the UN Security Council, the General Assembly, and various committees.
-This program launches their careers as global citizens who care about the humanitarian goals embraced by the UN.
+The Temple of Understanding upholds its commitment to educating young people by hosting a Summer Internship.
+Temple of Understanding (TOU) interns attend meetings of the UN Security Council, the General Assembly, and various committees.
+They also have the chance to meet with Missions, nonprofit groups, pursue independent research, and participate in volunteer work.
+Ultimately, the program helps students become global citizens who care about the humanitarian goals embraced by the UN.

 Ages: 16-18